martinswanson/gradle-example/README.md

-# Simple IntelliJ IDEA template for Java projects built with Gradle
+# Template for Java projects built with Gradle

 This project simplifies the set up of Java projects built with Gradle in IntelliJ IDEA.